nginxinc/nginx-wiki/source/start/topics/examples/phpfcgi.rst

 This guide assume PHP FPM already installed and configured either using tcp port (``127.0.0.1:9000``) or unix socket (``/var/run/php-fpm.sock``).

-There are many guide about configuring nginx with PHP FPM, but many of them are incomplete (*doesn't handle PATH_INFO correctly*) or contain security issues (*doesn't check whether the script is indeed php file*).
+There are many guide about configuring NGINX with PHP FPM, but many of them are incomplete (*doesn't handle PATH_INFO correctly*) or contain security issues (*doesn't check whether the script is indeed php file*).